metabarcoding/obitools4-doc/content/docs/principles/_index.md

 {{% obitools %}} are dedicated to process DNA sequences files.
 Thus, most of them accept as inputs, DNA sequences files.
 They can be formatted following on the common sequence file formats, {{% fasta %}}, {{% fastq %}}, {{% embl %}} and {{% genbank %}} flat files.
 Data can also be provided as CSV files.
 The {{% obitools %}} usually recognize the file format of the input data, but options are provided to force a specific format (*i.e.* `--fasta`, `--fastq`, `--genbank`, `--embl`).

 The most common way to specify the file containing the DNA sequences to be processed is to specify its name as an argument.
-Here is an example of how to count the number of DNA sequences in a file named `my_file.fasta`.
+Here is an example using {{< obi obicount >}} to count the number of DNA sequences in a file named `my_file.fasta`.

 ```bash
 obicount my_file.fasta